Surrender of the Cumberland Gap

 …Lining up along the Harlan Road, the Confederates were amazed to see the small force to which they had surrendered…

 General Frazer was a West Point Graduate, New Yorker, and Union Army General John Buford contemporary.
 According to the Official Records of Union and Confederate Armies (hereinafter cited as O.R.), General Frazer had the opportunity to fight, retreat, or evacuate from the Cumberland Gap and save his command from a "long imprisonment and death."
-According to several Confederate officers, General Frazer displayed "treachery and cowardice which led to the unconditional surrender of the strongest natural position in the Confederate States."
+According to several Confederate officers, Frazer displayed "treachery and cowardice which led to the unconditional surrender of the strongest natural position in the Confederate States."
 And with it, "2,026 prisoners, 2,000 small arms, 12 pieces of artillery, and the stores of ammunition and provision.
 They also surrendered 200 horses and mules, 50 wagons, 160 cattle, 12,000 pounds of bacon, 2000 bushels of wheat, and approximately 15,000 pounds of flour."

 Sequential official correspondence with General John Wesley Frazer

-Below are excerpts from the Official Records: O.R., i, 30, ii, 602, O.R., i, 30, iv, 571O.R., i, 30, iv, p.
-572, O.R., i, 30, ii, p.
-617O.R., i, 30, ii, p.
-624O.R., i, 30, ii, pp. 629-639, and O.R., i, 30, ii, pp. 607-615.
+Below are excerpts from the Official Records: O.R., I, 30, II, 602, O.R., I, 30, IV, 571O.R., I, 30, IV, p.
+572, O.R., I, 30, II, p.
+617O.R., I, 30, II, p.
+624O.R., I, 30, II, pp. 629-639, and O.R., I, 30, II, pp. 607-615.
 Also, for its entirety, see General John Frazer's comments regarding why he surrendered the Cumberland Gap, and Lt.
-Colonel B. G. McDowell's official report for the Official Records of the Union and Confederate Armies in O.R., i, 30, ii, pp. 607-639
+Colonel B. G. McDowell's official report for the Official Records of the Union and Confederate Armies in O.R., I, 30, II, pp. 607-639

 KNOXVILLE AUGUST 21, 1863 (RECEIVED 22ND)